3 Dec 21 – The History of Santa

-Sorry about that.
-And sorry about the very poor quality sketch of The Boob, I was starting to get a queasy stomach so I couldn’t spend too long on it.
+Sorry about the very poor-quality sketch of The Boob, I was starting to get a queasy stomach so I couldn’t spend too long on it.

 If you thought that was bad, don’t read on, because Christmas in the olden days was a gruesome and sinister experience.

-Tricky one, but if you’re still umming and ahing, I don’t think children’s brains have the same hydrational qualities as Smart Water (you can use that in your next ad, Smart Water Company.)
+Tricky decision, I know, but if you’re still umming and ahing, I don’t think children’s brains have the same hydrational qualities as Smart Water (you can use that in your next ad, Smart Water Company.)